Vermiculated spinefoot: Distribution and habitat

 The vermiculated spinefoot is found from southern India and Sri Lanka eastwards into the western Pacific Ocean as far east as Palau and Guam, south to Vanuatu, Fiji and New Caledonia and Australia.
 In Australia it has been reported from Darnley Island and Townsville in northern Queensland but its presence in Australian waters needs to be confirmed.
 It is found in shallow, coastal waters, especially estuaries.
 Both adults and juveniles are commonest shallow, sediment-laden waters in mangroves, following the tide in and out.
 Adults are occasionally encountered in clear water in the vicinity of reefs or above sandy substrates.

 Biology

 The vermiculated spinefoot browses algae which is growing on seagrass, the roost of mangrove and on rocks.
 The adults gather in aggregations of several hundred individuals to spawn in the summer, the pawn in pairs laying eggs which adhere to the substrate.
 The lunar cycle governs spawning behaviour.

+Venom

 This species produces venom in the spines of its fins.
-In a study of the venom of a congener it was found that rabbitfish venom was similar to the venom of stonefishes.
+In a study of the venom of a congener (S. fuscescens) it was found that rabbitfish venom was similar to the venom of stonefishes.